Germany sees drop in virus cases flatten as variant surges

 “The decline of recent weeks doesn’t appear to be continuing,” Wieler told reporters in Berlin, noting that in one German state — Thuringia — weekly case numbers are on the rise again.

-His agency reported 9,113 new COVID-19 cases in the past day, and 508 more virus-related deaths.
-Germany has recorded almost 2.4 million confirmed cases and 67,206 deaths from the coronavirus since the start of the pandemic.
+His agency reported 9,113 new COVID-19 infections in the past day, and 508 more virus-related deaths.
+Germany has recorded almost 2.4 million confirmed infections and 67,206 deaths from the coronavirus since the start of the pandemic.

-The number of new cases reported each week per 100,000 inhabitants has fallen to just under 57.
+The number of new infections reported each week per 100,000 inhabitants has fallen to just under 57.
 Dozens of counties have posted infection rates below 35 per 100,000, which the government has said is the level at which certain lockdown measures could be lifted.

 But no German state as a whole has achieved that threshold.
 Thuringia’s rate currently stands at almost 117 new cases per 100,000 inhabitants in a week.